 The secret to increasing sales through sending personalised emails

 While there are so many email marketing best practices to keep in mind for your business’s campaign strategy, the secret to sending emails that actually convert is in the way you personalise them.
-Personalisation is not just about populating the shopper’s name into the subject line and salutation, it’s about giving your shoppers interesting and relevant options to come back to your site that simultaneously building trust on a one to one level.
+Personalisation is not just about populating the shopper’s name into the subject line and salutation, it’s about giving your shoppers interesting and relevant options to come back to your site that simultaneously builds trust on a one to one level.
 The email campaigns that do this best are browse abandonment emails.

 To compliment your personalisation efforts, leverage the social proof you already have on your site and populate your emails with trust signals like ratings and reviews to really seal the deal.